Office of Institutional Effectiveness FAQ

 Can I request data from OIE?

-The Office of Institutional Effectiveness (OIE) provides data to QC academic and adminstrative departments to inform student success initiatives, to support program development and/or evaluation, and to guide strategic planning.
+The Office of Institutional Effectiveness (OIE) can provide data to QC academic and administrative departments to inform student success initiatives, to support program development and/or evaluation, and to guide strategic planning.
+The instructions for submitting a data request to the OIE can be found here: OIE Institutional Data

 What kind of data can OIE provide?

-- Program data (e.g., faculty headcount, grades distribution)
+- Program data (e.g., faculty headcount, grades distributions)

 What kind of data is OIE not able to provide?